 Meeting/Engaging Future Employees

 - NRV Experience, a program of Onward NRV, provides a series of community engagement, professional development, and networking opportunities to summer interns in Virginia’s New River Valley.

 - Developing a Destination for Talent is a program at Virginia Tech to connect interns to businesses in the New River Valley.

 - Virginia Career Works New River-Mount Roger Workforce Career Fairs are regional career fairs that may be business- or sector-specific.
 There is also one called Career Quest that’s just for 7th graders.

 - Floyd County High School Career Fair is an annual event for students to see a sampling of local jobs and learn what it would be like to do them.

 Please reach out to us to get a hard copy if preferred.

 Floyd County Business Toolkit

-includes a business start-up checklist, clickable links to many resources, business plan template, Floyd and regional contacts for business support, plus business regulatory guidance, and funding/financing resources.
+Includes a business start-up checklist, business plan template, Floyd and regional contacts for business support, plus business regulatory guidance, key links, and funding/financing resources.